About the park

 Deep gorges twist and turn, cutting into rock that witnessed humanity take its first steps.
 Extinct volcanoes, though still standing tall against the African sky, have been whittled down by the passing of time.
 The sense of timelessness is heightened by the acrid smell of sulphur piercing the air – hot, bubbling springs finally giving up age-old gases.

 As one of Africa’s smallest national parks, Hell’s Gate harks back to the prehistoric.
-Measuring just 26 square miles, it provides visitors with the opportunity to experience an area of profound geological interest, and immerse themselves in the distant past.
+Measuring just 26 square miles, visitors can experience an area of profound geological interest and immerse themselves in the distant past.

-Guests are Loldia House can visit Hell’s Gate on a day trip, where they’ll have the option to be accompanied by one of our resident naturalists on a walk, learning not only about the area’s special geological features but also its captivating wildlife.
+Guests at Loldia House can visit Hell’s Gate on a day trip.
+They’ll be accompanied on a walk by one of our resident naturalists, learning not only about the area’s special geological features but also its captivating wildlife.

 Geological features

-Hell’s Gate gorge snakes through the centre of the park, a tributary to an ancient lake that once existed.
-Visitors can explore the curving walls of the gorge with a guide, and experience the aptly-named sections – the devil’s sitting room, Hell’s clinic, and the devil’s mouth.
+Hell’s Gate gorge snakes through the park’s centre, a tributary to an ancient lake that once existed.
+Visitors can explore the curving walls of the gorge with a guide and experience the aptly-named sections – the devil’s sitting room, Hell’s clinic, and the devil’s mouth.
 There are several small waterfalls, both cold and hot, as well as stunning, multi-coloured rock strata and formations.
-You might even recognise some of the locations – they’ve been included in productions such as Tomb Raider: Cradle of Life, and inspired others such as The Lion King.
+You might even recognise some of the locations – they’ve been included in productions such as Tomb Raider: Cradle of Life and inspired others such as The Lion King.

 Fischer Tower